Very Small Garden Ideas – Bigger is NOT Always Better!

 Add window boxes to the shed or attach hooks with hanging pots to the side of the structure.
 You can do the same with existing fences.
 Hang flowers from the limbs of trees, or hummingbird feeders or bird houses.
 Flat metal sculptures found at flea markets can also be attached to existing surfaces to add color and interest.

 Do you have a beautiful view outside of your yard?
 Take advantage of it by not blocking it, but think of it as a treasured painting and frame it with simple tall shrubs to add an illusion of depth to your space.

 Tips To Create Your Very Small Garden

--When you have a limited area, purchase a few high value trees, (Plants Express), shrubs and flowers that add multi-season interest to your garden.
+When you have a limited area, purchase a few trees, shrubs and flowers that add multi-season interest to your garden.
 Look for trees with unusual bark such as a river birch (these trees like water so only purchase them if you have a semi-wet area) or tree-like crepe myrtle.

--The shrubs (Plants Express) you choose should bring color to spring, summer and fall.
-Spring varieties are azaleas and rhododendrons, summer types include butterfly bush and potentilla, and fall shrubs such as hydrangea “Limelight” (Nature Hills Nursery) or hydrangea Pinky Winky are good choices.
+The shrubs you choose should bring color to spring, summer and fall.
+Spring varieties are azaleas and rhododendrons, summer types include butterfly bush and potentilla, and fall shrubs such as hydrangea “Limelight” or hydrangea Pinky Winky are good choices.

 Create a Welcoming Entrance

 Peruse old barn sales, antique stores, or flea markets for metal gates.
 If you have a fence, attach it to the fence. if you do not, add square metal poles to the ground and attach the gate to it.
 Adorn it with climbing vines such as honey suckle or jasmine if you prefer a sweet fragrance, or a clematis for a splash of color.
 Battery powered twinkle lights draped over or entwined through the gate will add a whimsical feel to your garden in the evening.

 The climbing vines can also grow on established fences in your yard.